 - ½ Yellow Onion Finely Diced

-- 1 Tbsp Parsley Chopped Fresh or ½ Tbsp Dry
+- 1 tablespoon Parsley Chopped Fresh or ½ tablespoon Dry

 - 4 Cups Chicken Broth Bouillon and water if prepared broth unavailable.

 - Start by heating a large skillet on medium/low heat.

 - Finely dice the yellow onion.
 Mince or press the garlic, and roughly chop the fresh parsley.